phonopy/phono3py/doc/command-options.rst

 grid point indices as given by ``--gp`` option, and the values given by ``--ga`` option will not be shown in log files.

+.. _wgp_option:

 ``--wgp``: Write grid point information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Irreducible grid point indices are written into
 ``ir_grid_points.yaml``.
 This information may be used when we want to
 calculate imaginary part of self energy at each grid point in
-conjunction with ``--gp`` option. ``grid_address-mxxx.hdf5`` is also
+conjunction with :ref:`--gp option <gp_option>`.
-written.
-This file contains all the grid points and their grid
+``grid_address-mxxx.hdf5`` is also written.
+This file contains all the
-addresses in integers.
-Q-points corresponding to grid points are
+grid points and their grid addresses in integers.
+Q-points
-calculated divided these integers by sampling mesh numbers for
+corresponding to grid points are calculated divided these integers by
-respective reciprocal axes.
+sampling mesh numbers for respective reciprocal axes.

 ``--stp``: Show number of triplets to be calculated for each grid point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~